persvr/pintura/README.md

 multiple views or representations of resources or objects.
 Providing content negotiation is a key functionality that Pintura provides.
 Pintura utilizes a set of media type handlers to find the best representation for serializing (or deserializing) data.
-Pintura comes with several media type handlers including:
+Pintura comes with several media type handlers (found in pintura/media/) including:

 * json – JSON media handler
 * javascript – Similar to the JSON media handler, but will serialize to additional JavaScript specific types such as dates, NaN, functions, and other types that do not exist in JSON.